← Intrepid Scientific·Insights

 - Compliance infrastructure: Implement digital Quality Management Systems (QMS) that meet 21 CFR Part 11 for electronic records.

-While the DOJ has recommended "Retrospective Relief" for past years, manufacturers must prepare for rigorous IRS scrutiny.
-Multi-state operators (MSOs) face a "structural problem" with expense apportionment.
-Success requires a radical re-engineering of the chart of accounts, process-flow re-engineering, and sophisticated batch numbering schemes to defend tax positions for medical versus recreational revenue.
+While the DOJ has recommended retrospective relief for past years, manufacturers must prepare for rigorous IRS scrutiny.
+Multi-state operators (MSOs) face a structural problem with expense apportionment.
+Success requires a thorough re-engineering of the chart of accounts, process-flow documentation, and sophisticated batch numbering schemes to defend tax positions for medical versus recreational revenue.
 Maintaining these gains requires navigating the new federal registration mandate.

 3. The DEA Registration Mandate: Navigating the § 1301.13(k) Pathway